yifan2003/yifan2003.github.io/_pages/courses.md

 I'm pursuing B.S. degrees both in Mathematics and Computer Science.

-I have taken many courses and got 123 credits.
+I have taken many courses and got 137 credits.

-Overall GPA(2 years) 3.99/4.30 or 91.92/100.0
+Overall GPA(2.5 years) 4.02/4.30 or 92.5/100.0

-Rank in 2/43 in School of the Gifted Young who majored in Mathematics
+Rank in 1/48 in School of the Gifted Young who majored in Mathematics

-Rank in 8/136 in the major of Mathematics all of the school.
+Rank 1% in the major of Mathematics all of the school.